Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/HPETutorial/TUTORIAL.md

 Note how `Animation Type` is set to `Humanoid` for all selected assets.
 This is a requirement and makes sure all animations included in the sample `.fbx` files are ready to be used on a rigged humanoid model.

+> :information_source: The _**Rig**_ section includes a checkbox named `Optimize Game Objcets`.
+It is recommended that you **disable** this so that all trasnforms included in your humanoid rig are exposed.
+If this flag is enabled, you will need to make sure all the joints you require for your workflow are selected in the list of `Extra Transforms to Expose`.
+This list is only displayed if the optimization checkbox is enabled.

 ### <a name="step-2">Step 2: Set Up a Humanoid Character in a Scene</a>

 * **:green_circle: Action**: Drag and drop the file named `Player.fbx` into your Scene _**Hierarchy**_.